- What Modifications Need IRB Approval?

 - Editorial or administrative revisions to consent documents or other study documents

-- Adding non-sensitive questions to a survey or interview or revising current questions
+- Adding non-sensitive questions to a survey or interview, or revising current questions

 - Adding a new recruitment material that follows IRB guidelines